US judge blocks approval of new DACA applications | DW | 16.07.2021

 DACA protects non-citizen residents of the United States who were brought to the country as children from deportation.
 DACA recipients are often referred to as "Dreamers."

-The ruling does not impact "Dreamers" who are already protected from deportation by the DACA program.
+The ruling does not impact those who are already protected from deportation by the DACA program.
 Nearly 800,000 people are currently protected by DACA.

 "The dreams of hundreds of thousands of young people who are contributing to the American economy will be put on hold for no good reason," Castro tweeted.
 "Congress must pass a pathway to citizenship this year.
 We can't wait."